RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/si/si-7.9.md

 ## Control Statement

-Verify the integrity of the boot process of the following system components: {{ insert: param, si-07.09_odp }}.
+The information system verifies the integrity of the boot process of {{ insert: param, si-7.9_prm_1 }}.

+## Control Objective

+Determine if:

+- \[SI-7(9)[1]\] the organization defines devices requiring integrity verification of the boot process; and

+- \[SI-7(9)[2]\] the information system verifies the integrity of the boot process of organization-defined devices.

 ## Control guidance

-Ensuring the integrity of boot processes is critical to starting system components in known, trustworthy states.
-Integrity verification mechanisms provide a level of assurance that only trusted code is executed during boot processes.
+Ensuring the integrity of boot processes is critical to starting devices in known/trustworthy states.
+Integrity verification mechanisms provide organizational personnel with assurance that only trusted code is executed during boot processes.

-## Control assessment-objective

-the integrity of the boot process of {{ insert: param, si-07.09_odp }} is verified.